drualcman/BlazorBasics.Charts/README.md

 [![Nuget](https://img.shields.io/nuget/dt/BlazorBasics.Charts?style=for-the-badge)](https://www.nuget.org/packages/BlazorBasics.Charts)

 # Description
 Create charts simples from data.
-You can create a Pie Chart, Columns Chart or Bar Chart.
+You can create a Pie Chart, Columns Chart, Bar Chart or Stacked Bar Chart.
 # How to use simple way
 Import the name space adding to _Imports.razor this line:
 ```